Big John Bates: Annihilator

 John Bates first band was as a founding member of Annihilator, a thrash metal band.
 His meeting Jeff Waters was through mutual neighbourhood friends with the intention to cover AC/DC songs.
-After meeting they decided to instead write original songs together and the two of them formed Annihilator.
-Bates recruited bassist Dave Scott while Jeff brought in drummer Paul Malek.
-The band rehearsed daily in the basement of a women's fashion shop under Bank Street in Ottawa. for a two-year period before settling in Val-d'Or after a residency there.
+After meeting, they decided to instead write original songs together and the two of them formed Annihilator.
+Bates recruited bassist Dave Scott while Waters brought in drummer Paul Malek.
+The band rehearsed daily in the basement of a women's fashion shop under Bank Street in Ottawa for a two-year period before settling in Val-d'Or after a residency there.
 During this time, Waters and Bates co-wrote most of the tracks from the albums Alison Hell and Never, Neverland before the first incarnation of the band dissolved.

-John and Dave quit the group to form Ligeia, notably recording a version of Alison Hell in 1987 that was pre-dated the Annihilator release (on cassette only).
+Bates and Scott quit the group to form Ligeia, notably recording a version of Alison Hell in 1987 that was pre-dated the Annihilator release (on cassette only).

-Following that John went to business school in Nepean while he started Bates Motel.
-After graduation he moved to Vancouver, where Bates Motel recorded a FACTOR-funded LP produced by Jeff Waters in 1996.
+Following that, Bates went to business school in Nepean, Ontario while he started Bates Motel.
+After graduation, he moved to Vancouver, where Bates Motel recorded a FACTOR-funded LP produced by Jeff Waters in 1996.
 The CD was released by Tomcat Records, owned by Doug Bennett from Doug and the Slugs and sold out all four pressings.
-During the recording of the follow-up John's songwriting had developed into more of a rockabilly style and the record was scrapped with four songs surviving as the first "Big John Bates" seven inch which was released on red vinyl in 1999.
+During the recording of the follow-up, Bates's songwriting had developed into more of a rockabilly style and the record was scrapped with four songs surviving as the first "Big John Bates" seven inch, which was released on red vinyl in 1999.

-John later co-wrote songs on King of the Kill, engineered the demos for the record deal, and subsequently wrote songs included on the three following albums.
+Bates later co-wrote songs on King of the Kill, engineered the demos for the record deal, and subsequently wrote songs included on the three following albums.
 Bates also contributed a guitar track to "Remains".

 Bates Motel

 Bates Motel was formed in Ottawa in 1987.
-They self-released four cassettes to college radio across Canada and the band moved with John to Vancouver in 1992.
-In Vancouver, John teamed up with Kermit McFedries (drums) and Sandy Matusik (bass) to record the debut album "Tales of Ordinary Madness" (title taken from a work by Charles Bukowski).
+They self-released four cassettes to college radio across Canada and the band moved with Bates to Vancouver in 1992.
+In Vancouver, Bates teamed up with Kermit McFedries (drums) and Sandy Matusik (bass) to record the debut album "Tales of Ordinary Madness" (title taken from a work by Charles Bukowski).
 The album was recorded at Fiasco Brothers studio in New Westminster and was released on Tomcat Records (owned by Doug from Doug and the Slugs.
 The studio and engineer (Paul Blake) were also involved in the recording of the Annihilator debut Alison Hell.
-After a few cross-Canada tours the band folded and John briefly performed as guitarist with Bif Naked for her Plum Records period – Bif Naked (album).
+After a few cross-Canada tours the band folded and Bates briefly performed as guitarist with Bif Naked for her Plum Records period, Bif Naked.